fabaff/fsl-test-bench/INSTALL.md

-# Setup the FSL Test bench
+# Set up the Security Test bench
-To setup a Test bench you need at least two systems either a physical machine with a virtual machine and a bridged network connection or two physical systems (one as system to perform the actions and one which will serve as Test bench).
+To setup a Security Test bench you need at least two systems either a physical machine with a virtual machine and a bridged network connection or two physical systems (one as system to perform the actions and one which will serve as Test bench).
 In the latter case a working network is needed too, incl.